nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Reminders will always be up to date
     * Cons: Will require more processing power and might slow down the application

+### Edit Single field Macro feature

+Keying in the ***edit*** command can be a little tedious to use especially if the user only want to edit a single field of a client profile.
+The edit single field is a macro to edit a single field of a client profile.
+This command is special because its command word is the same as the field you want to edit.

+#### Current Implementation

+The proposed Edit Single field Macro mechanism is facilitated by `AddressBookParser` and `EditCommandMacroParser`

+`AddressBookParser` contains an enum with the different person fields to expect as command words.

+Then in its parseCommand method, if it is not another valid command word, it will check in the default if it is a valid person field by iterating through the enum.
+If it is, it will create a `EditCommandMacroParser` and pass the command to it through its constructor.

+`EditCommandMacroParser` will then take in the input, and parse the `index` and the argument to the command without any prefix similar to the `FindCommand`.
+It will then create a `EditCommand` with only the `commandWord` changed to its single argument input and pass said `EditCommand` to the `LogicManager` to execute.

+`EditCommandMacroParser` does the argument checking using `ParseUtil` commands to check if they are valid arguments.
+However other checks like whether it is a valid index or duplicated person is done by the `EditCommand` itself.

+#### Design considerations:
+This is a huge step up in terms of code efficiency as compared to creating a new command for each field.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**